matthewdgroves/matthewdgroves.github.io/PartOneScience.md

 # Have a separate serious illness, like cancer
 # Have diabetes (like my wife)
 # Have received an organ transplant (like my mom and aunt)

+### That’s why it’s almost worse that you can contract the disease without it affecting you.
+Yes, you’ll be fine.
+But if you’re young and healthy, the danger is not really that you will die.
+The danger is that you’ll be contagious — without showing symptoms or even knowing you have it — and you’ll infect someone in the group above, whose immune system won’t be able to protect them. ###

+And since [America is so, so far behind other countries in our testing](https://www.vox.com/policy-and-politics/2020/3/13/21178289/confirmed-coronavirus-cases-us-countries-italy-iran-singapore-hong-kong), there are almost certainly thousands and thousands more infected people in the US than the official count shows.
+Because even if we were testing everyone with symptoms, all of the infected people without symptoms would be infecting even more people.
+If you look at the Chinese region where the outbreak began, we can see that at any point during the growth phase, there were actually [~20 times](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca) as many real cases (gray bars added up) as diagnosed cases (yellows bars added up):